Leica S2 versus Nikon D800E

 |Nikon D700 (⇒ lft | rgt)||Full Frame||12.1||4256||2832||no||23.5||12.2||2303||80|

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Many modern cameras cannot only take still pictures, but also record videos.
 The D800 indeed provides for movie recording, while the S2 does not.
 The highest resolution format that the D800 can use is 1080/30p.

 |Leica S2 (⇒ rgt)||optical||YES||3.0||460||fixed||no||4000||1.5||no||no|